About the Assessments

 All second scores must be entered into the DEI before the end of the test administration window.

-LEA CAASPP coordinators and CAASPP test site coordinators can track the progress of assigned and completed tasks for the second scoring in the LEA and school sites using the CAA Second Scoring Status Report in TOMS.
+LEA CAASPP coordinators and site CAASPP coordinators can track the progress of assigned and completed tasks for the second scoring in the LEA and school sites using the CAA Second Scoring Status Report in TOMS.
 This report includes the following information:

-Second-Scoring Responsibilities of an LEA CAASPP Coordinator or Test Site Coordinator
+Second-Scoring Responsibilities of an LEA CAASPP Coordinator or Site CAASPP Coordinator

-The LEA CAASPP coordinator or test site coordinator should confirm form assignments on the CAAs for ELA and Mathematics Form Assignments web page.
+The LEA CAASPP coordinator or site CAASPP coordinator should confirm form assignments on the CAA for ELA and Mathematics Form Assignments web page.
 If the school is assigned to Form 2 and one of the schools is selected to second-score, the school is required to second-score for that year.
-Therefore, the LEA CAASPP coordinator or CAASPP test site coordinator will be responsible to take the following actions in support of the second-scoring process:
+Therefore, the LEA CAASPP coordinator or site CAASPP coordinator will be responsible to take the following actions in support of the second-scoring process:

-- Review the second-scoring process as outlined in the Form 2 DFA, which is downloaded in the [Resources] navigation tab in TOMS.
-(Refer to the Secure Materials topic in the CAASPP and ELPAC TOMS User Guide for additional information about how to download secure materials in TOMS, including the CAA DFAs.)
+1. Review the second-scoring process as outlined in the Form 2 DFA, which is downloaded in the [Resources] navigation tab in TOMS.
+(Refer to the Secure Materials topic in the TOMS User Guide for additional information about how to download secure materials in TOMS, including the CAA DFAs.)

-- Ensure the secondary TE has the test examiner user role in TOMS.
+3. Ensure the secondary TE has the CAASPP Test Examiner or CAASPP Test Administrator user role in TOMS.

 California Spanish Assessment